AndresMolinaAltris/Altris_QC_Neware_Reader/README.md

 ## Overview

 The Altris QC Neware Reader is designed to extract, analyze, and visualize electrochemical test data from Neware battery testing equipment.
-It processes NDAX files to calculate key metrics such as charge/discharge capacities and internal resistance at different state-of-charge (SOC) levels.
+It processes NDAX files to calculate key metrics such as specific charge/discharge capacities and internal resistance at different state-of-charge (SOC) levels.
+The calculation and visualizations are designed by default for the first three cycles.

 ### Key Features